 Due to increased demand and low real estate inventory, most parts of the U.S. are currently in a seller’s market.
 This is great news if you’re trying to sell a home, but not so good for buyers.

-Several things can happen in a seller’s market that impact home buyers.
+Several things can happen in a seller’s market to impact home buyers.
 Sadly, most of them aren’t in the buyer’s favor.

 Low appraisals are a common side effect of a seller’s market.
-But just because an appraisal came back lower than you were expecting doesn’t mean it’s the end of the world.
+But just because an appraisal came back lower than you were expecting doesn’t mean you can’t still qualify for the home.

 In fact, there are plenty of actions you can take if an appraisal comes back low.

-If you’re like most home buyers, then you won’t be paying cash for a home.
-Instead, you’ll be getting a mortgage.
+If you’re like most homebuyers, then you won’t be paying cash for a home.
+Instead, you’ll be getting a mortgage through a mortgage lender.

-Whether you are buying or selling a home, appraisals exist for good reason.
+Whether you are buying or selling a home, appraisals exist for a good reason.

 A home appraisal is an impartial professional opinion of how much a home is worth.
 Without an appraisal, buyers and sellers wouldn’t have an unbiased evaluation of their home’s value and neither side would know what price to negotiate.

-In a purchase and sale transaction, an appraisal is used to let the lender know that the contracted sales price is supported.
+An appraisal is used in a purchase and sale transaction to let the lender know that the contracted sales price is supported.

-For refinances, appraisals assure the lender that their collateral used for the loan is worth the necessary amount.
+For refinances, appraisals assure the lender that the collateral used for the loan is worth the necessary amount.